-Australian Print Workshop awarded the 2018 APW Collie Print Trust Fellowship to Vicki Couzens.
+The 2018 Australian Print Workshop Collie Print Trust Printmaking Fellowship was awarded to Vicki Couzens.

 'Noombapee' etching and lithograph; 'koorook karweyr' etching with hand colouring

 Vicki Couzens with participants in the Community Workshop 2019

 Vicki Couzens is a Gunditjmara and Keerray Woorroong artist from Western Victoria.
 Vicki is a multi-disciplinary artist focused on strengthening her language and culture through her research and creative projects.
 She was Artistic Director of the statewide Possum Skin Cloak project, associated with the Melbourne Commonwealth Games in 2006.